Who Is Samuel Cassidy, Gunman In San Jose Mass Shooting At VTA Rail Yard?

 SAN JOSE (CBS SF) — The man who shot and killed eight people at a Santa Clara Valley Transportation Authority (VTA) light rail yard Wednesday was identified as Samuel Cassidy, 57, a San Jose resident and VTA employee.

 Cassidy died at the scene of the mass shooting at the Guadalupe maintenance yard at 101 W. Younger Ave.
-Santa Clara County Sheriff Deputy Russell said it’s believed Cassidy took his own life with a self-inflicted gunshot wound since responding officers did not exchange gunfire with him.READ MORE: Is Dogecoin A Good Investment?
-Expert Suggests Avoiding Controversial Cryptocurrency Market
+Santa Clara County Sheriff Deputy Russell said it’s believed Cassidy took his own life with a self-inflicted gunshot wound since responding officers did not exchange gunfire with him.READ MORE: UPDATE: 9th Victim Dies In Mass Shooting At VTA Light Rail Yard In San Jose; Family And Friends Pay Tribute

+Cassidy had worked for Valley Transportation Authority since at least 2012, according to the public payroll and pension database Transparent California, first as a mechanic from 2012 to 2014, then as someone who maintained substations.

-Cassidy worked as a substation maintainer for the VTA, earning more than $114,000 in regular and overtime pay along with an additional $46,000 in benefits in 2019, according to public records.
+Cassidy earned more than $114,000 in regular and overtime pay along with an additional $46,000 in benefits in 2019, according to public records.

 He was listed as the owner of a home on the 1100 block of Angmar Ct. in the Ramblewood neighborhood of South San Jose, which caught fire around the same time as the VTA shooting.
 After the fire was extinguished, police and federal agents reportedly found explosives and gasoline at the home and people living in a one-block radius around the home were evacuated as bomb squad technicians” went through the home.

-Note: UPDATE: Coroner Identifies 8 People Killed At VTA Light Rail Yard